 - OAB may be associated with Parkinson's disease, spinal cord injury, diabetic neuropathy, multiple sclerosis, dementia or stroke; however, most cases have no specific cause.

-- In men, urge incontinence may be due to neurological disease or an enlarged prostate (benign prostatic hypertrophy or prostate cancer).
+- In men, urge incontinence may be due to neurological disease or an enlarged prostate gland (benign prostatic hypertrophy or prostate cancer).

 - Frequency of micturition.